lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 zNear=1.0
 ```

-We are going also to introduce a new concept for the engine that will allow to define game entities and use the same `VkModel` to render
+We are also going to introduce a new concept for the engine that will allow to define game entities and use the same `VkModel` to render
 multiple elements.
 Instead of directly rendering models, we will have entities which have some properties, such as their scale, position
 and rotation and will be associated to a model.
 They can model a player, NPCs or scene objects and will be managed by a struct named
 `Entity`.
-It will be included in a the `src/(eng/entity.zig` (Remember to include it in the `mod.zig` file:
+It will be included in a the `src/eng/entity.zig` (Remember to include it in `mod.zig` file:
 `pub const ent = @import("entity.zig");`) and it is defined like this:

 ```zig